EA-Emurgo-Labs/elabs-backend/docs/dev-guide.md

 │   └── ScriptSpec.hs
 ```

-Hspec is similar to unit testing, but it's more declarative.
+`hspec` is similar to unit testing, but it's more declarative.

 ## Writing new endpoints